szaumoor/ZSTweaks/ZSTweaks/README.md

 - 1 HP regeneration to the whole party every 5 rounds
 - The charge ability is now changed to a combination of Lay On Hands cast at level 10, and Slow Poison

+**Component 1997:** Make a number of items without functional use become useful (all are optional)

+- Kuo-Toa's Blood: can be consumed to permanently improve THAC0, Armor Class vs. missile, saves vs. Breath by 1
+- Eyestalk of an Elder Orb: can be consumed to permanently increase Armor Class and saves vs. Petrification and Death by 1
+- Elden Brain's Blood: can be consumed to permanently improve the casting level (arcane and divine) and saves vs. Spell and Rod by 1

+**FAIR FAT FABULOUS WARNING ABOUT THE FIRST THREE:** Don't eat all three at once.
+One of them at least is needed for plot reason.
+Otherwise you'll have to fix it with save editing or console commands.

+- Mask of King Strohm III: now it protects vs. critical hits, increases Detect Illusion and Find Traps by 10.
+It has a charge ability to cast Oracle once per day.
+- Shadow Dragon Wardstone: It is now an ioun stone which grants immunity to Blindness.
+Shadow dragons and other shadow creatures incur in a -2 combat roll penalty towards the wearer.
+5% hiding skill and shadowdancers are dark soul monks get a +3% damage resistance.

 </details>

 ---